What Is A Review Meeting?

 The form asks you about what is happening in your life and your views, wishes and feelings.
 If you complete the form online, it will be sent straight to your IRO through a secure online system with just a click of the button!

-After your review, your IRO should send you and everyone else a copy of what was talked about and any decisions that were made.
+After your review, your IRO will send you and everyone else a copy of what was discussed and any decisions that were made.
 If you don’t understand what has been written or you want to talk about the meeting, you can ask to speak to your social worker or your IRO.

-If you would like to have a chat with your Independent Reviewing Officer before your next meeting or would like a Review Consultation Booklet sent to you in the post, please send an email to LookedAfterChildrenReviewingTeam@rctcbc.gov.uk.
+If you would like to speak with your Independent Reviewing Officer before your next meeting or would like a Review Consultation Booklet sent to you in the post, please send an email to LookedAfterChildrenReviewingTeam@rctcbc.gov.uk or call 01443 490120.

 Please put your name and date of birth and your Independent Reviewing Officer will get in touch.